The cost of travelling

 How you should budget for travel

-- Start by estimating the costs of major expenses: flights, local transportation, accommodations, meals, and activities.
+- First, estimate the costs of major expenses: flights, local transport, hotels, meals, and activities.

 - Set financial goals for how much you want to save before your trip.